-Sachet of Champagne Yeast (1 tsp) – don’t use bread yeast, it won’t work for this recipe
+- Sachet of Champagne Yeast (1 tsp) – don’t use bread yeast for this recipe

-3.75 litres / 15 cups Boiled water, allowed to cool to room temperature.
+- 3.75 liters / 15 cups Boiled water, allowed to cool to room temperature.

-2. After the 2-3 hours, add the water and stir until the sugar has fully dissolved.
-Then add the white grape juice, yeast and yeast nutrient.
+2. After 2-3 hours, add the water and stir until the sugar has fully dissolved.
+Then add the white grape juice, yeast, and yeast nutrient.

-6. Siphon into sterilised plastic drinks bottles after specific gravity 1010 is reached (use a hydrometer) and leave for a few weeks to ferment further.
-This further fermentation is what will give it it’s fizz!
-This is also why you should use plastic drinks bottles because glass bottles, though lovely to look at, can explode if you’re not careful.
+6. Siphon into sterilized plastic drinks bottles after specific gravity 1010 is reached (use a hydrometer) and leave for a few weeks to ferment further.
+This further fermentation is what will give it its fizz!
+This is also why it’s safer to use plastic drink bottles because glass bottles, though lovely to look at, can explode if you’re not careful.